aelbendary/git-github/README.md

 # git-github
-this is a git repo
+this is for tuturial purpose